epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 tags: maths ruby
 ---

 Recently i came across a puzzling property of numbers that got me to reflect on what "tickles" my mind as a programmer.
-And how programmers and mathematicians, even though they share much in common —a mix of playfulness and rigour, and a knack for logic problem solving—, might be motivated by very different things.<span class="sidenote-number" /><span class="sidenote"> Of course, this is all painting with very broad strokes.
+And how programmers and mathematicians, even though they share much in common —a mix of playfulness and rigour, and a knack for logic problem-solving—, might be motivated by very different things.<span class="sidenote-number" /><span class="sidenote"> Of course, this is all painting with very broad strokes.
 Every person is different.</span>

 Consider this simple question: what would happen if we pick a number, arrange its digits in descending and ascending order to get two different numbers, and then subtract those two?